 Sleeping Pad Comfort is Relative

 The most comfortable pad will depend on your preferences.
 Our comfort scores come from a host of reviewers who each used one.
 Some testers were first-time campers on guided trips (they typically gave a lower comfort score), and many were seasoned backpackers (they tended to rank the pads higher).
-Side sleepers preferred a wider pad with minimal collapse around the edges, while back sleepers could sleep better on a narrow pad.
+Side sleepers preferred a wider pad with minimal collapse around the edges, while back sleepers could sleep just fine on a narrow pad.
 Keep in mind that our ratings are relative.
-A score of 9/10 means that the pad was among the most comfortable competitors, not that it's going to offer the same level of comfort as your Tempur-Pedic.
+A score of 9/10 means that the pad was among the most comfortable compared to its competitors, not that it's going to offer the same level of comfort as your Tempur-Pedic.

 The Nemo Tensor All-Season Ultralight Insulated is the most comfortable ultralight sleeping pad.